-After a few hours of railfanning Princeton Jct we drove out to Allaire State Park and followed the signs to the train station then parked in the shade of a tree.
-We walked onto the grounds.New Jersey Museum of Transportation
+After a few hours of railfanning at Princeton Jct, Robin and I drove out to Allaire State Park and followed the signs to the train station then parked in the shade of a tree before walking onto the grounds.New Jersey Museum of Transportation

 New Jersey Museum of Transportation is a museum dedicated to the collection, preservation, and operation of historic railroad equipment.
 The organization runs excursion trains on a 3 foot narrow gauge tourist railroad named the Pine Creek Railroad.
 The museum is independently operated along with the Allaire Village and is located in Allaire State Park in New Jersey.
 The museum runs Santa Special trains on the weekends in December.History